How To Shutdown Linux

 Using the GUI (Graphical User Interface)

-For desktop environments like GNOME, KDE, or XFCE, shutting down is as simple as clicking the power icon and selecting “Shut Down.”
-This method is user-friendly and ideal for non-technical users.
+For desktops like GNOME, KDE, or XFCE closing down the computer is as easy as hitting”power” and choosing “Shut Down.”
+This method is easy to use and suitable for users who are not tech-savvy.

 Shutting Down Specific Linux Distributions